 \subsection{Mining The Supplementary Data}

-Finally, we mine the Twitter Stream Grab for the tweets of the users with at least one censored tweet and retweets to those users by others.
+Finally, we mined the Twitter Stream Grab for the tweets of users with at least one censored tweet and retweets of those users by others.
 We found 22,083,759 such tweets.
-These tweets will include non-censored tweets and might serve as negatives for studies which would consider the censored tweets as positives.
+These tweets will include non-censored tweets and might serve as negative samples for studies that would consider the censored tweets as positive samples.
 They can be found in \texttt{supplement.csv}.